 The months between March and April, September and October are what I’d like to call as Spring months.
 The weather is pleasant enough to head outdoors and this is the time when you’ll find the locals opting for alfresco seating areas.

-The best time to travel to Dubai would be during the winters between November to February.
+The best time to travel to Dubai would be during winter between November to February.
 If you would like to visit during the coldest months, book your tickets for December or January.
 However, bear in mind that this is one of the most crowded times as this is also when tourists flock to the country.

 However, it depends on the purpose of your trip to choose which season will be best for your stay.
 No doubt, if you would like to experience outdoors, winter will always be the best choice.